VoteCast: Michigan voters say nation headed wrong way

 TRUMP FACTOR

-For 40 percent of Michigan voters, President Donald Trump was not a factor they considered while casting their vote.
-By comparison, 59 percent said Trump was a reason for their vote.
+For 40 percent of Michigan voters, President Donald Trump was not a factor they considered while casting their votes.
+By comparison, 21 percent said a reason for their vote was to express support for Trump, and 38 percent said they voted to express opposition to Trump.

+A majority of voters in Michigan had negative views of Trump: 59 percent said they disapprove of how he is handling his job as president, while 41 percent said they approve of Trump.

 CONTROL OF CONGRESS